Jump to section

 Types

 There are growth plates associated with the long bones of your dog.
-There can be acute or chronic injuries, as well as mild to severe.
+They are susceptible to injuries which can be acute or chronic, as well as mild to severe.
 Acute injury happens all of a sudden, typically from some sort of trauma.
 Chronic injury is the result of damage to the area over a longer period of time.
 In this situation, it is possible your dog had an abnormality since birth that is just now showing signs of clinical symptoms or it may be that you have been training him for agility and his bones are exhausted to the point of injury.
 For a mild injury, it may be simply a bruise while a more severe injury would be a break.
-The source of injury may be trauma, such as hit by a car, or may be accidental such as your rambunctious puppy jumping off a too high bed.
+The source of injury may be trauma, such as being hit by a car, or may be accidental such as your rambunctious puppy jumping off a high bed.

 In a developing puppy, ossification of the bone growth plates begins in the center and at each end of long bone.
 Eventually, it all ossifies and unites and results in a formed bone.
 When ossification remains incomplete, it leaves the bone weak and vulnerable.
 If there is injury to the growth plate, it can lead to malformation or improper ossification of the bone.
 This can lead to an abnormality that may affect your dog for his lifetime.

 If your dog fractures or breaks the growth plate, his treatment plan will be more involved.
 He will likely need some sort of brace, but nothing permanent if he is still in his growing process.
 If you apply a brace in the incorrect position or do not adjust it as he is healing, it can lead to an abnormal healing angle.
 He will need to be kept quiet and calm for as long as possible while it is healing.
 However, puppies tend to grow quickly so it may heal quicker than a different region of the bone.
 She will also offer pain medication and a possible joint supplement to promote comfort and good bone health.
-Laser light therapy will also be beneficial in the case of a fracture or break.
+Laser light therapy may also be beneficial in the case of a bone break, though is not widely available.

 A growth plate injury prognosis has a wide variety of outcomes.
 Your dog may heal without any issues and show no symptoms that he was ever injured.
 Other dogs never heal correctly and are left with a lifelong limp or angular deformity.
 Your dog’s prognosis will depend on where exactly he damaged his growth plate and how severely.